|

 Understand

+Post‑independence, Punjab experienced rapid agricultural and economic transformation.
+The Green Revolution of the 1960s turned the state into India’s breadbasket, dramatically increasing wheat and rice production.
+The state was reorganised in 1966, leading to the creation of modern‑day Punjab with a Sikh‑majority population and Chandigarh as its shared capital with Haryana.
 From the 1970s to the early 1990s, the state experienced a bloody insurgent movement in which extremist Sikh leaders and militants sought to create a Sikh-majority state, Khalistan.
-The tensions and violence stemming from the insurgent movement culminated in numerous tragic events such as the assassination of Indira Gandhi, the anti-Sikh riots (in which thousands of Sikhs were murdered).
+The tensions and violence stemming from the insurgent movement culminated in numerous events such as the assassination of then-prime minister Indira Gandhi and the anti-Sikh riots (in which thousands of Sikhs were murdered).
 This led to a huge exodus of Sikhs to the United Kingdom and Canada, which continue to have the largest Sikh populations outside India today.
 Although the insurgent movement has since died down, the horrors of what happened during the insurgency are still fresh in people's minds.
+Despite this, Punjab has continued to grow and become a modern state.

 Talk